gohugoio/hugoDocs/content/en/content-management/urls.md

 content/posts/post-1.md → https://example.org/posts/post-1/
 ```

-You can change the structure and appearance of URLs with front matter values and project configuration options.
+You can change the structure and appearance of URLs with front matter values and configuration settings.

 ## Front matter